One of the fat loss agents I’ve kept in my toolbox for many years is the popular asthma treatment Albuterol.

 Long story short: DO NOT use Albuterol if you are a competitive athlete of any kind!

-Before I end this article, I want to make a brief note about why I will never recommend Clenbuterol as an alternative to Albuterol.
+Before I end this article, I want to make a brief note about the “Albuterol Vs. Clenbuterol” debate and why I will never recommend the latter over the former.

 To summarize my stance in one sentence: